starjardin/VanillaJS-Birthday-app/readme.md

 1. After just having learned `fetch`, we did this app and it was a very nice opportunity to practice fetch.

-1. Some styles are buit off bootsrap, Sometimes bootsrap is very nice because it is very responsive, that is why I used it here.
-I am style practicing using it as well and it never is a bad idea to try new things, at least for me.
+1. Some styles are buit with bootsrap.
+I think it never is a bad idea to try new things bootsrap.

 ## Experiments

-During coding this app, I learned to `create`, `read`, `update`, and `delete`a specific element in an html document by using vanila javascript.
+During coding this app, I learned to `create`, `read`, `update`, and `delete` specific elements in an html document by using vanila javascript.
 Ohter than that, I learned nice features of `ES6`in javascript such as `map`, `filter`,`find`and `distructuring` in javascript.